-Gestational diabetes occurs during pregnancy when the body produces more hormones, which can make the cells of the body more resistant to insulin than normal.
-When this usually happens, the pancreas begins to create more of the blood sugar hormone.
-However, sometimes the pancreas can't keep up with the amount body needs.
-During this time, too much glucose stays in the bloodstream, and the expectant mother develops symptoms of diabetes.
+Gestational diabetes can develop during pregnancy, when the body produces more hormones, making the cells more resistant to insulin than normal.
+When this happens, the pancreas begins to create more of the blood sugar hormone but, sometimes, the pancreas cannot keep up with the amount body needs.
+Too much glucose stays in the bloodstream, and the expectant mother develops symptoms of diabetes.
 Once the baby has been born, the symptoms resolve, but women who have gestational diabetes are at greater risk of developing type 2 diabetes later.

 Receive updates on the latest news and alerts straight to your inbox.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.